wp-plugins/collapsible-widget-area/readme.txt

 == Changelog ==

+= 0.3.1a =
+* Remove extraneous debug info that threw PHP error about headers already being sent

 = 0.3a =
 * Fix errors in CSS.
 With the bump to 1.9 in jQueryUI, the UI theme stylesheets that were being included also got bumped up to 1.9, while the version of jQueryUI that's included with WP 3.1-3.4.2 is 1.8, causing some issues with layout.
 The plugin has been updated to be more specific about which stylesheet is included, using 1.7 for versions of WP earlier than 3.1, using 1.8 for versions between 3.1 and 3.5 (not including 3.5) and using 1.9 for 3.5 and above.